1. Previous: Chapter 1

 Removing Duplication with Functions

-Even though we wrote 2 * pi * radius three times, the only value that actually changed each time was radius.
+Even though we wrote 2 * pi * radius three times, the only thing that actually changed each time was the radius.
 In other words, 2 never changed, and pi never changed (it equaled 3.14 each time).
 But the value of radius was different each time: first 5.2, then 6.7, and then 10.0.

 A machine with 5.2 going in as the radius and 32.565 coming out the other side. radius in circumference out BEEP!
 BOOP!
 BLEEP!
 BOP!
 DING!

-Now, we won’t be creating a real machine, but instead, we will create a function, which will do exactly what we want - we’ll give it a radius and get a circumference back from it!
+Now, we won’t be creating a real machine, but instead, we will create a function, which will do exactly what we want—we’ll give it a radius and get a circumference back from it!

 Function Basics